Tej-Sharma/tej-sharma/README.md

 #### I am Tejas (tay-jus), and I always like building cool things with tech while teaching myself new things.
 I've been programming for a while and have worked on an assortment of projects across different companies.

 I have experience on both the frontend and the backend.
 React + JavaScript + HTML/CSS on the frontend, and Python / Node.js / Java / SQL on the backend.
+I've worked a lot with NoSQL databaes like MongoDB and Firebase as well as more traditional SQL solutions.

 Check out my site [https://imtejassharma.me/](https://imtejassharma.me/)